-In the absence of a published grade the indications of any factual information available have to take precedence.
-That a player may be considered to have had a fluke result that may have distorted matters cannot be taken into account; this can happen to any player, and lead to someone with a published grading being say a point over the limit for a section.
+In the absence of a published rating the indications of any factual information available have to take precedence.
+That a player may be considered to have had a fluke result that may have distorted matters cannot be taken into account; this can happen to any player, and lead to someone with a published rating being say a point over the limit for a section.

 There will be cases, particularly in the lower sections, where in desperation a captain will look to play someone who has little chess history.
 In such cases tell the controller what little is available.

 It is for the captain to provide the controller with information, not for the controller to go hunting for it.

 |© Midland Counties Chess Union 2022-3.
 All Rights Reserved.
 Contact us with questions, corrections, or comments about this web site.
 Hosted by our Internet services partner, EazyWebz UK|